kubernetes/community/events/elections/2020/jordanliggitt.md

-Early on, I focused on API and security efforts, helped establish API patterns, contributed authentication/authorization components, and served on the Product Security Committee.
+Early on, I focused on API and security efforts, helped establish API patterns, contributed authentication/authorization components, and served on the Security Response Committee.

 Recently, I've focused on helping Kubernetes mature and stabilize:
 * advocated for extending support to 1 year